 What Are Tin Snips?

-The aviation snips, also called tin snips or compound snips, even though they are separate, are the best hand tools for cutting metal sheets.
-It is easy to cut in a straight line with tin snips.
-It’s making curved cuts that can be tricky, especially if you’re holding the wrong tool.
+The aviation snips, also known as tin snip cutter or compound snips, even though they are distinct from types of snips, are the best hand tools for cutting metal sheets.

 Offsets tin snips fall into two categories:

 a.
 Clockwise-cut tin snips:-

 As the name indicates, clockwise cut tin snips are used to cut in clockwise directions.